Tess of the Storm Country is a 1914 film starring Mary Pickford, directed by Edwin S. Porter.

 - Diabolus ex Machina / The Plot Reaper: Teola is pregnant.
 But Dan will do the right thing and marry her, right?
-No, because he was killed in an accident while he and Frederick were away together at college.
+No, because he was killed in a fire while he and Frederick were away together at college.

 - Establishing Character Moment: Pa Skinner is coming home to their shack when his daughter Tess, who was sleeping outside, leaps up and jumps on his back.
 Shortly thereafter she leads the parade of angry squatters to the Graves estate.
 This establishes her as both a tomboy and a fearless leader.

 - The Film of the Book: A novel by Grace Miller White.

 - Have a Gay Old Time: The use of title cards to simulate the Funetik Aksent of the uneducated squatters is pretty painful, but never as bad as this bit from Tess's sister, who upbraids villain Ben Letts for not paying attention to their son."Yer ain't never kissed our baby since he cum."

 - High-Class Glass: The lawyer who tries to carry out Squire Graves' eviction order sports one of these.